Ngum12/Sound_Clustering/README.md

    Outputs and plots will be displayed after each step.
 4. **Review markdown reflections** for key insights at every stage.

-## Rubric Alignment

-* Uses Mel Spectrograms (Librosa) for feature extraction.
-* Code is modular, commented, and DRY.
-* All required metrics are used and visualized.
-* Markdowns are original, concise, and interpret the actual experiment—not generic summaries.

 ## Author

 * \[Ngum Dieudonne]